TMOM Travel Writers

 Amy Tara Koch is an author, journalist and television personality.
 Koch contributes to Wall Street Journal, New York Times, Chicago Tribune, Travel + Leisure, Men’s Journal and Food & Wine.
 She has appeared on Today, Access Hollywood, Fox & Friends, CBS Early Show and Steve Harvey.
 Her first book, BUMP IT UP (2010) has retained its position as the gold standard in pregnancy style.
 She is currently working on her second book, a memoir.

-Andrea Guthmann is a freelance journalist focusing on family travel.
+Andrea Guthmann is a Midwest Emmy award-winning freelance journalist.
 She spent many years as a writer and producer for WTTW-TV, the PBS station in Chicago.
-Her travel stories have been published in the Chicago Tribune, Chicago Sun-Times, Chicago Parent, Daily Herald, Cruise Critic, Family Vacation Critic, and other publications & sites.
+Her travel stories have been published in the Chicago Tribune, Chicago Sun-Times, Chicago Parent, Daily Herald, Cruise Critic, Family Vacation Critic, Midwest Living and more.
 A native Floridian, Andrea's now a big (windy) city mom of 3.
 She loves sailing Lake Michigan and visiting the world class museums and restaurants in her sweet home Chicago.
 Being a scenery starved city girl, she loves escaping to the outdoors during vacations and is working hard to raise 3 happy campers!

 Andrea Traynor is mom to The K Man (8) and Miss Q (closing in on 6), and a wife to Big B—but also married to her blog and online community.
 After spending her 20s travelling solo, she’s not letting motherhood get in the way of world exploration.
 Andrea, a.k.a.
 Mommy Gearest, spends every spare dime on family jaunts, girlfriend getaways and pushing her physical limits—like that time she went to Ibiza at 41 years old.
 Indulgence is Andrea’s middle name and she never shies away from splurges or fabulous adventures that help amp up any travel experience.

 Anuja De Silva is a full time working mom and aspiring writer.
-She is learning to integrate, family, career and travel with the schedule of her two little ones under the age of five.
-She lives in Albany, New York with her husband, pre-school aged son and toddler daughter.
+She is learning to integrate, family, career and travel along with her love for fashion and party planning.
+She lives in Albany, New York with her husband, a five year old son and toddler daughter.
 She loves to explore new cultures and inspire other working moms through her adventures.

 Audra Rogers was born and raised in small-town Kansas and followed her TV husband to his dream job in Nashville, TN.
 A TV news journalist herself, Audra slowed down to enjoy life and all things mom, and now works from home as a freelance writer.
 She stays encouraged in a slower paced life by collecting new experiences with her two young sons and staying in touch with her inner child.
 Audra encourages natural exploration as a brand ambassador for National Geographic Kids and has traveled to see things from Superman in Metropolis to the World's Largest Fork.
 You can follow her latest adventures on her blog RealHonestMom.

 Creating ways to bond during each excursion: that’s the family travel style of Breeze Leonard with her husband and three little girls.
-The piney woods of East Texas is home and thinking outside the box is the way they take take off-road adventures and head to the world’s scenic sites.
+The piney woods of East Texas is home and thinking outside the box is the way they take off-road adventures and head to the world’s scenic sites.
 They’ve four-wheeled in the Ozarks, snorkeled in the Gulf of Mexico, hunted shells in the Caribbean and volunteered for community service projects in Missouri.
 Through multigenerational and blended family travel, each new destination becomes the perfect place for them to reconnect with each other.
+You can see more of their adventures at Little Feet Big Adventures.

 Catherine Parker has a passion for travel with only two states left in her quest of seeing all 50.
 As a former flight attendant with one of the largest airlines, there isn't a major North American airport that she hasn't landed in at least once.
 Since clipping her professional wings after 9/11, she combines her love of the open road with visiting national parks, historic sites and cultural icons.
 She is based out of Central Texas, dividing her time between writing and restoring a 95-year-old house.
 She shares her life with her three kids, her husband, two cats, a dog and six backyard chickens.